salmanmhd/Calco-Mania/README.md

 # Calco-Mania
-Calco Mania" is a web-based calculator application built with HTML, CSS, and JavaScript.
+Calco Mania is a web-based calculator application built with HTML, CSS, and JavaScript.
 It provides a user-friendly interface for performing basic arithmetic calculations and serves as a practical tool for quick and easy math operations.
+This has amazing UI.